 Students want to know that:

 There is an increasing trend in academics using open publishing models and platforms to publish textbooks directly online and without cost to the reader.
-To learn more about OERs please consult the Libraries OER guide (insert link).
+To learn more about OERs please consult the Library's OER guide.
 Academics considering publishing an OER should contact the Library to discuss using the Research Repository as a publishing platform.
 Increasingly the Library is adding OERs to the fiNDit discovery service so that they can be found and used by a academics and students.

 The existing library holdings might contain eBook content which can fulfil your Course reading needs.
 Library staff are available to consult with academics to regarding the use of these existing resources and to ensure we have accessible copies of set textbooks (noting that not all textbooks are available as eBooks).

 Not all publishers adopt the same approach to licensing or pricing.
 The Library can work with academic staff to explore alternative textbooks which offer increased availability to students.

 A number of our academic staff have engaged with publishers and negotiated better access for their students.
 These are not conversations that publishers will have with libraries, but some are prepared to shift ground when approached by course coordinators.
 In some cases publishers have made eTextbooks available that were previously only available in print.

 There are ongoing shifts and changes in the approaches that publishers adopt to textbook publishing.
 Sometimes these initiatives are available only to individuals and Libraries are unable to purchase an institutional copy of the textbook, thereby preventing the Library from fulfilling our obligation to provide some access to all textbooks.
 When exploring new models please ask the publishers how they will work with libraries to ensure access for students who can’t afford a textbook.
 We think this approach is better than offering you ‘a few free copies’ to hand to students you know are in need.
 If in doubt, please contact the Library to discuss the platform opportunities and restrictions.